Rockland Community College: Presidents

+On Wednesday, June 26, 2024 the SUNY Rockland Community College Board of Trustees met and approved "Phase 3" which included a total of $2.6 million dollars in jobs, positions, or roles at the college approved for termination to reduce the widely reported $5 million dollar deficit that the college has faced.
+Several key positions were immediately eliminated, as well as 30-day notices given to at least one other longtime employee.

 Campus

 The main campus and main entrance on Almshouse Road is located on the crest of a sloping rise in a former farm community known as Mechanicsville, renamed Viola when a post office was established in 1882.
 The original property included: